 - Investing Earned Income: More and more retirees are working part-time during retirement.
 If you have earned income, you generally qualify to contribute to an IRA.
 If you don't need any or all of your earned income, contribute it to a Roth IRA.
 This way, once the account has been open for at least five years, you can make withdrawals tax-free and there are no required minimum distributions (RMDs) associated with Roth IRAs.

-- Investing RMDs: At age 70.5, or at least by April 1 in the year after you turn 70.5, you must take RMDs for savings held in a traditional IRA.
+- Investing RMDs: At age 72, you must take RMDs for savings held in a traditional IRA.
 This also applies to savings held in a 401(k) if you are not still employed by the sponsor of the 401(k) plan.
 If you do not need the RMD money for income, a smart use of the surplus funds is to invest it in a taxable brokerage account.
 Most investment companies and brokers allow you to easily transfer the RMD (less applicable tax withholding) to your taxable account held with that firm.

 For retirees, deciding the best use of surplus funds can be a challenge, especially if the retired individual wants to invest surplus funds in an IRA.
 However, the general rules of thumb are relatively simple.
 If you have high-interest debt, pay it down first before investing.
 Also, emergency funds, consisting of at least three months of expenses, should be completely funded before investing.